pretix/pretix/doc/development/api/exporter.rst

 Writing an exporter plugin
 ==========================

-An is a method to export the product and order data in pretix for later use in another context.
+An Exporter is a method to export the product and order data in pretix for later use in another context.

 In this document, we will walk through the creation of an exporter output plugin.
 This